tisyang/ntripcaster/README.md

 # ntripcaster
 Ntrip broadcaster written in c and libev.

-NOT READY for now.
+For now, it can now transmit data between ntrip servers and ntrip clients, without source table and authorization support.

 ## Build
-Need cmake and git.
+Need cmake and git and libev.

 ```shell
 git clone https://github.com/lazytinker/ntripcaster.git